radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 Attribute uniqueness is not enabled by default.
 To define which attributes require unique values, follow the steps below.

 1. From the Control Panel > Manage > Directory Namespace > Namespace Design, select the RadiantOne Directory below Root Naming Contexts.
-2. On the right side, click the SPECIAL ATTRIBUTES tab and locate the Attribute Uniqueness section.
+2. On the right, click the SPECIAL ATTRIBUTES tab and locate the Attribute Uniqueness section.

 3. In the Attribute Uniqueness section, click **+ATTRIBUTE UNIQUENESS**.
 4. Click **+NEW** and select the Base DN (location of a RadiantOne Directory store) for which attribute uniqueness should be enforced.
 All entries below this point require unique values for the attributes indicated in the next step.